Criminal Psychology Major

 While taking up actual incidents, students will learn about the causes of crimes, criminal investigations, corrections, and trials, as well as psychological theories, systems, and laws.By looking at the phenomenon of crime from various perspectives, such as perpetrators, victims, and third parties, students deepen their understanding of crime and learn about psychological support for its resolution.Consider guidance and effective educational methods to prevent repeated crimes and delinquency.

-- What is a crime and what punishment is imposed Learn the procedures and laws related to criminal cases
+What is the crime and what is the punishment?

 Through real-life examples, students will learn various psychological approaches used in criminal investigations.Statement psychology, in which the suspect learns about the psychological process leading to a confession.One of the forensic investigations brought about by physiological psychology is polygraph testing (so-called lie discovery).Statistical profiling and geographic profiling that serve as a basis for culpability.You will also learn about the relationship between mental illness and crime, and consider the role of psychological investigation.